mgmeti/sql/sql/Built_in_functions.sql/Builtin_notes.md

 2. Multi Row Function (MRF) : aggregate/group function

-SRF() - It takes n number of inputs and executes and produce n number of outputs types of SRF():
+SRF() - It takes n number of inputs and executes and produce n number of outputs
+    - These functions can appear in select lists, WHERE clauses, START WITH and CONNECT BY clauses, and HAVING clauses. types of SRF():
         1. charcter function
         2. Number fucntion